Police: Video shows Arby’s manager peeing in milkshake mix

 When investigators got a search warrant for his digital devices, they said they found a video of Sharp urinating into a milkshake mix.

 According to court documents, Sharp said he was “almost sure” he threw the bag away.
-He told detectives that if he didn’t throw the bag away, it would have been served to customers.
+He told detectives that it would have been served to customers if he didn’t throw the bag out.
 Sharp also confessed he did it at least twice.

-The alleged incidents happened on October 30-31, 2021, officials said.
+Officials said the alleged incidents happened on October 30-31, 2021.
 Investigators are now hoping to talk with anyone who has a receipt or a verified transaction from that Arby’s on those dates.

-Neither Arby’s nor its franchisee were aware of Sharp’s “abhorrent actions,” investigators with the Digital Evidence Cybercrime Unit said.
+Neither Arby’s nor its franchisee knew Sharp’s “abhorrent actions,” investigators with the Digital Evidence Cybercrime Unit said.
 Arby’s told Nexstar’s KOIN that Sharp is no longer employed there.

 Sharp faces four counts of possession of depictions of a minor engaged in sexually explicit conduct, four counts of dealing depictions of a minor engaged in sexually explicit conduct, and one count of second-degree assault.